 Blocked a frame with origin from accessing a cross-origin frame

-Same-Origin Policy (SOP) restricts how a document or script loaded from one origin can interact with a resource from another origin.
-For example, when Site X tries to fetch content from Site Y in a frame, by default, Site Y's pages are not accessible due to security reasons, it would be a huge security flaw if you could do it.
+The Same-Origin Policy (SOP) serves as a security measure that limits the interactions between documents or scripts loaded from one origin and resources from another origin.
+For instance, when Site X attempts to retrieve content from Site Y within a frame, Site Y's pages are not directly accessible by default due to security concerns.
+This policy prevents potential security vulnerabilities that could arise if unrestricted access between different origins was allowed.

 Protocol, hostname and port must be the same of your domain if you want to access a frame.